matrix-org/matrix.org/content/docs/communities/switching-providers/_index.md

 The simplest route to get your own homeserver is to pay a provider to host a Matrix instance for you.
-You can find such a provider among the [list of hosting providers the Matrix.org Foundation is aware of](/ecosystem/hosting).
+You can find such a provider among the [list of hosting providers The Matrix.org Foundation is aware of](/ecosystem/hosting).

 {{ page_card(
     title="Hosting",
     path="/ecosystem/hosting",
-    summary="Discover hosting providers the Matrix.org Foundation knows, and find the best suited for you.")
+    summary="Discover hosting providers The Matrix.org Foundation knows, and find the best suited for you.")
 }}